 Worry #1 – Outliving your money

 Some retirees unnecessarily adopt too frugal of a lifestyle out of fear of facing financial ruin.
 Reliable retirement income is your primary goal.
-Plan for a safe and sustainable withdrawal rate from your savings.
-The 4% rule of thumb is a good starting point if you retire at age 65.
+Plan for a sustainable and safe withdrawal rate from your savings.
+The 4 percent rule of thumb is a good starting point if you retire at age 65.

 You could also consider allocating a portion of your retirement portfolio to a pension-like income stream with one or two annuities, thereby insuring income for life.